gregjohnallen-52/Open-Source-Data-Science-Project/README.md

 Figure 13: Intercept and Coefficients in Python

 ## Results
-The results that the model achieved demonstrate that the model is working and gives results in the area to be expected, taking into account the unbalanced nature of the dataset.
+The results that the model achieved demonstrate that the model is working and gives results in the area to be expected, considering the unbalanced nature of the dataset.
 In Figure 10 the accuracy of the model is given at 97.2%, a balanced accuracy of 66.67% and an F1-score of 50.0.
 In Figure 11 we can see the ROC curve for the model with an Area Under the Curve (AUC) of 0.67.
 In Figure 12 we can see the coefficients of each of the variables used in the final model and Figure 13 gives the intercept of the model.